 Like strapping on a helmet to hit the trail, most experienced riders won’t leave the house without eye protection.
 A small projectile from the front tire could change life significantly, and it’s always worth mounting a layer of plastic over those valuable organs.

-We collected an armload of glasses over the winter to test in low light and night riding situations, and these are the models that made the cut.
+We collected an armload of clear cycling glasses over the winter to test in low light and night riding situations, and these are the models that made the cut.
 All of them can also be used as sunglasses, but our interest here is on how well they protect eyeballs without blocking precious twilight rays or headlamp glow.

 Some of these frames hold photochromic lenses that shift between shaded and clear, so we’ll note how quickly they do so, while others come with fully-transparent lenses for after-hours riding.
 We will also focus on coverage, airflow, clarity, and frame-fit adjustability for each pair.